Cabana/Form-validator/README.md

 - `length` - Checks the number of characters in the value.
 Supports both a min and max attribute.
 - `wordCount` - Same as length but counts words instead of characters.
 Also supports min and max attributes.
 - `onlyIfChecked` - Input will only get validated if the checkbox with the specified id is checked.
 See examples below.
+- `onlyIfEmpty` - Input will only get validated if the input with the given id is empty.

 ## Building validations
 The built in validations (and your own custom ones) can be combined in many ways to create quite sophisticated validations.
 All validations live inside a `data-validation` attribute on the input element.